 Problem Statement 1 (Prioritized): Not all students and families feel valued.
 Root Cause: Lamar Elementary campus dynamics are continuously changing.
-For example, this is only our second year to have the feeder zone bilingual Pre-Kindergarten program.
-Also, this year, we added four new bilingual one-way classrooms.
+For example, this year the feeder zone bilingual Pre-Kindergarten is new to campus.
 Lamar is establishing ways to integrate more culture awareness and languages into everyday practices.

 Problem Statement 2: New families who speak languages other than English find it difficult to make connections at school.
 Root Cause: Lamar Elementary campus dynamics are continuously changing.
-For example, this is only our second year to have the feeder zone bilingual Pre-Kindergarten program.
-Also, this year, we added four new bilingual one-way classrooms.
+For example, this year the feeder zone bilingual Pre-Kindergarten is new to campus.
 Lamar is in the process of establishing ways to make all families feel valued and easily connected to school.

 Problem Statement 3: Not all families at Lamar are able to access technology.
-Root Cause: Families do not have access to technology and/or do not understand how to work a device or various applications.
+Root Cause: Families do not have access to technology and/or do not understand how to work a device.